 To remove the cheesecake from the springform pan, loosen the edges by running a knife around the outside of the crust.
 Release the pan hinges and transfer the cheesecake to a cake plate.

 Slice with a wet knife for best results.
 I wipe the knife off between each slice to keep the slices clean.

 Cheesecake can be topped with almost anything that you like.
 Two classics are cherry pie filling for traditional cherry cheesecake and blueberry sauce topping for a gorgeous blueberry cheesecake.
 I like to serve mine with fresh seasonal fruit and a fruit preserve glaze.

-Summer Toppings: Fresh blueberries are a perfect topping for the summer.
+Summer Toppings: Fresh berries are a perfect topping for the summer.
 You can use and orange or apricot glaze to give the fruit that classic professional pastry chef shine.

 Winter Toppings: Stone fruit like plums and nectarines are great winter options to top this cheesecake.

 Fall?
 Well then obviously you need to try my Pumpkin Cheesecake Bar Recipe!

 This recipe calls for graham crackers, but if you're avoiding gluten, don't despair!
 You can find gluten-free graham crackers in almost any grocery store.